2025 Most Affordable Online Psychiatric-Mental Health NP Programs

 Old Dominion University (ODU) offers a CCNE-accredited online master of science in nursing with a psychiatric-mental health NP specialization that allows ‘applicants with a BSN’ or ‘RNs with a non-nursing bachelor’s degree’ to apply.

-Students come to the Virginia Beach campus in Norfolk, VA, once per semester for approximately five campus visits.
-Additionally, clinical practicum experiences are completed locally by the student.
+Students visit the Virginia Beach campus in Norfolk, VA, once per semester for approximately five campus visits.
+Additionally, the student completes clinical practicum experiences locally.
 The MSN-PMHNP is solely offered full-time and begins in the fall only.
 It is designed to be completed in two years.

 Key courses cover healthcare disparities, epidemiology, pathophysiology, service to vulnerable populations, evidence-based research and decision-making, psychotherapy, psychopharmacology, neurobiology, ethical concerns, psychiatric disorder management, telehealth, and business practice.
 ODU delivers online nursing classes in a combination synchronous/asynchronous instructional model.
 Synchronous class times typically occur on Thursdays.
 Applicants should have at least one year of nursing work experience, and the GRE is required for applicants with less than a 3.5 cumulative GPA.